K-theory and index theory on manifolds with a proper Lie group action: Coarse PDO calculus

 We will say that a symbol $\sigma$ is of `negative order' if $||\sigma(x,\xi)||$ converges to $0$ uniformly in $x\in X$ on compact subsets of $X$ when $\xi\to\infty$.
 We will say that $\sigma$ is of `strongly negative order' if, additionally, $||\sigma(x,\xi)||$ converges to $0$ uniformly in $\xi$ when $x\to \infty$ in $X$. \end{defi}

-\begin{rem} {\rm Condition $1^{\rm o}$ of definition 3.7 does not depend of the choice of local coordinates on the tangent bundle $T(X)$ in view of lemma 3.6.
+\begin{rem} {\rm Condition $1^{\rm o}$ of definition 3.5 does not depend of the choice of local coordinates on the tangent bundle $T(X)$ in view of lemma 3.4.

-In fact, condition $2^{\rm o}$ of definition 3.7 was stated with this strong estimate on the first derivative of $\sigma$ because this estimate was required in the statement of lemma 3.6.
+In fact, condition $2^{\rm o}$ of definition 3.5 was stated with this strong estimate on the first derivative of $\sigma$ because this estimate was required (for the change of coordinates) in the statement of lemma 3.4.
 However, there may be situations when, for example, there is a preferred choice for the trivialization of $T(X)$.
 In this case the precise estimate in condition $2^{\rm o}$ may be omitted.
 The minimal necessary requirement in condition $2^{\rm o}$ would be the vanishing of $d_\xi(\sigma)$ at infinity in $\xi$ uniformly on compact subsets in $x$.

-Also note that the class of symbols of definition 3.7 includes the `classical' symbols (i.e. symbols homogeneous of order $0$ in the $\xi$ variable).} \end{rem}
+Also note that the class of symbols of definition 3.5 includes the `classical' symbols (i.e. symbols homogeneous of order $0$ in the $\xi$ variable).} \end{rem}